Billplz/api_slate/source/index.html.md

 ### Create an Open Collection

-Billplz API now supports the creation of open collections (Payment Form) with a split rule feature.
+Billplz API supports the creation of new open collections aka Payment Form (*with split rule feature for selected legacy feature*) .
 The response contains the collection's attributes, including the payment form URL.

 <aside class="notice">
   You can choose to upload a photo to display on your payment form.
 It uses your company logo otherwise.